 On the "New" resource page, click the "Internet of Things" category and select "IoT Central application."

 On the configuration screen, give your project a name and unique URL, choose your subscription, and select (or create) a resource group.
 Then, select a pricing plan and choose "Custom application" in the Template drop-down.
-Finally, click "Create."
+Finally, click "Review + create."

 The resources needed for your IoT Central application will be created in the background.
 When the deployment complete screen loads, click the "Go to resource" button.